dbortoluzzi/corep-cloud-product-catalog/02-docker/EXERCISE.md

 - `docker-compose.yml` for orchestrating app and database services

 ## Prerequisites
-- Docker and Docker Compose installed on your machine
+- Docker and Docker Compose v2 installed (Docker Compose is included in Docker Desktop or can be installed as a plugin)
 - Maven installed (to compile the project)
 - Git installed (to clone the repository)

+**Note**: This exercise uses Docker Compose v2 (`docker compose` command).
+If you have the older v1 (`docker-compose`), you can still use it, but v2 is recommended.

 ## Project Setup